 Aspartame-acesulphame salt is considered a food additive to be added to food to fulfil a specific technological purpose, i.e. to sweeten the food by the replacement of sugar.
-The aspartame-acesulphame salt, when added to foods (aqueous food and also in the mouth), dissociates into an anion (acesulphame) and a cation (aspartame) which are the same ions as those derived from the two already approved sweeteners, aspartame and acesulphame potassium.
+The aspartame-acesulphame salt, when added to foods (aqueous food and also in the mouth), dissociates into an anion (acesulphame) and a cation (aspartame) which are identical to the ions derived from the two already approved sweeteners, aspartame and acesulphame potassium.

 The aspartame-acesulphame salt is considered to have several advantages over the use of the individual sweeteners.
-This salt is more stable to decomposition under storage conditions or in powdered forms than is a simple mixture of aspartame and acesulphame potassium.
+The salt is more stable to decomposition under storage conditions or in powdered forms compared to a simple mixture of aspartame and acesulphame potassium.
 As such, its physical properties are better suited to food uses.
 For example, because of its rapid solubility and low hygroscopy, it is not as degradable as aspartame in dry and low moisture preparations (table top sweeteners to chewing gums) and would fully dissociate in high moisture systems.

-It is also considered to exhibit synergy where the blend of two sweeteners is significantly sweeter than the sum of sweetness of the two individual sweeteners.
-This gives the potential of using lower concentrations of the aspartame-acesulphame salt to achieve a particular level of sweetness.
+Combining the two parent sweeteners into one molecule has a synergistic effect with respect to its 'sweetness' properties.
+Aspartame-acesulphame salt is significantly sweeter than the sum of sweetness of the two individual sweeteners mixed together.
+This property provides manufacturers with the potential for using lower amounts of the aspartame-acesulphame salt to achieve a particular level of sweetness in a product.